 While you can go in and out, and many do to dine in the hotel right outside the premises for lunch, be aware that you only have three entries per ticket, and there are no restrooms within the ruins so you have to exit each time you want to use the restroom, and pay to use the facilities.
 Time your day out accordingly.

 Be aware that food is technically not permitted within the ruins.
 I personally might have passed out had I not had a small sandwich to sustain me through the morning hike, and my philosophy is generally that it’s better to ask for forgiveness than permission, just make sure not to be blatant about your munching and you should be fine.
 Also, please don’t litter.
 This is a beautiful place and it deserves to stay that way.

 You can choose to go on a number of trails around the ruins, the most popular being the hike to reach the Sun Gate.
 From the entrance it takes about 2 hours to get there, so allocate 4 hours total to this trek.

 Can you see Machu Picchu in one day?
 Absolutely!
 I spent 5 hours total at the site and was exhausted.
 If you have the energy to do so, you could spend days exploring and soaking up every ounce of culture and mysticism this site has to offer.
 But for the budget conscious traveler on the go?
 1 day is just enough.

 New Restrictions at Machu Picchu (as of January 2019)

 **This post was recently edited to include new information**

-Recently, it was announced that visitors to the area would be restricted, starting July 2017, in both time and numbers.
+Starting July 2017, anyone visiting Machu Picchu has limited access, both in both time and numbers.
 The Peruvian government now only allows 3,600 visitors to enter between 6 a.m. to noon and an additional nearly 2,700 people to explore during the afternoon.
 With this in mind, maximizing your time becomes that much more important.
 The afternoon is likely your better option if you’re averse to large crowds and want a more relaxed experience.